Checklists for web content authors

-- Consult your local web manager - these things need to be coded properly!
+- Consult your local web manager to ensure your content is coded properly.

-- DO NOT use tables for layout, tables are for tabular data.
+- Don't use tables for layout, tables are for tabular data.

-- DO NOT use empty paragraphs or headings to add spacing, use padding and spacing classes.
+- Don't use empty paragraphs or headings to add spacing, use padding and spacing classes.

 - All elements (images, tables, columns) should line up with the ANU web grid using grid classes and width classes.